electroCupcake/ZYBO_BASE_FILES/README.md

 BOOTFS: Contains all files needed for bootfs.
 Use: Copy any old way you like to the BOOTFS partition.

-ROOTFS: Contains all files needed for rootfs.
+ROOTFS: Contains a lzma archive with files needed for rootfs.
-Use: sudo cp -rp source_files destination_files
-  source_files = location of this repos ROOTFS folder. destination_files = location of SD cards ROOTFS mount.
+Use: sudo tar --lzma -xvpf /path/to/backup.tar.lzma -C /location/of/rootfs --numeric-owner

-Operation System Details:
+Operating System Details:
 USERNAME: zybo
 PASSWORD: zybo
 System Type: Ubuntu 16.04 ARM